stepan-slyvka/restaurant-menu-order-app/README.md

-﻿# This is dummy restaraunt order website.
-Wrote on React.js
+﻿# This is website where you can pick your meals and enjoy it!
+Done using React.js & connected to Firebase